Last updated on 2026-05-22

 Program overview

-The Computer Systems Technology program at Saskatchewan Polytechnic is designed to equip students with the essential skills needed to address computer-related challenges across various sectors, including business, government, and healthcare.
+The Computer Systems Technology program at Saskatchewan Polytechnic is designed to equip students with the essential skills needed to address computer-related challenges across various sectors, including business, government, and health services.
 This diploma program emphasizes a blend of technical knowledge, computer literacy, and effective communication skills.
-Students will have the opportunity to specialize in areas such as programming, software design, mobile application development, data communications, and web design, preparing them for a dynamic career in technology.
+Students will have the opportunity to specialize in areas such as programming, software design, mobile application development, data communications, and web design, preparing them for a dynamic career in the tech industry.

-The Computer Systems Technology diploma program spans a total of 76 weeks, divided into two years of study.
-Each year consists of 37 weeks, providing a comprehensive learning experience.
+The Computer Systems Technology diploma program spans a total of 76 weeks, divided into two years, with each year consisting of 37 weeks of study.
 The program is offered full-time at both the Regina and Saskatoon campuses, with some courses available through distance education.
 Key features of the program structure include:

 Featured Experiences

-• Access to online courses for flexible learning options.
+- Access to online courses for flexibility in learning.

-• Collaboration with industry partners for real-world project experience.
+- Collaboration with industry partners for project-based learning.

 Career Options